-- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions).
-(2) See Chapter 22.42 (Design Review) for separate, non coastal permit Design Review requirements for all uses.
-Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (4) Permit requirement determined by Section 22.32.030 (Animal Keeping).
+(1) Ease rank uses must be consistent with continuous in Finite Development Code Definitions).
+(2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements.
+(4) Permit requirement determined by Section 22.32.030 (Animal Keeping).